-Classified Title: College & Career Support Counselor Role/Level/Range: ACRO37.5/03/CD Starting Salary: $20.00/hr Employee group: Casual / On Call Schedule: 20.0/ Monday - Sunday Exempt Status: Non-Exempt Location: Homewood Campus Department name: Counseling Personnel area: School of Education
+Classified Title: College & Career Support Counselor Role/Level/Range: ACRO37.5/03/CD Starting Salary: $20.00/hr (commensurate with experience) Employee group: Casual / On Call Schedule: M-F/20hrs Exempt Status: Non-Exempt Location: Homewood Campus Department name: Counseling Personnel area: School of Education

 The successful candidate(s) for this position will be subject to a pre-employment background check.

 If you are interested in applying for employment with The Johns Hopkins University and require special assistance or accommodation during any part of the pre-employment process, please contact the Talent Acquisition Office at email@example.com.
 For TTY users, call via Maryland Relay or dial 711.